akashsonowal/akashsonowal/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-I am a Machine Learning Engineer.
+I am a Machine Learning Engineer aspirant.
 I am currently pursuing Masters in Industrial and Management Engineering at IIT Kanpur, India.

 I am working and exploring on ideas to build AI systems or applications for Machine Learning in Finance.
 And I am very passionate to collaborate and work with people who share the same passion of building AI systems for good.